Check repository integrity

 cd ../repo-fresh

-The git-repair tool can automate many recovery steps:
+The git-repair tool (part of the git-annex project) can automate fsck-driven recovery:

 sudo apt install git-repair